sggjon5/DroneBuild-Quad/docs/05-motors.md

 ## Installing the motors onto the motor mounts
 The motor mounts have a carbon plate on their top side which fixes to the motors via a selection of holes within it.
+It is highly likely that some of these will align with the mounting holes on the bottom of your motor.
+I used four screws per motor to mount them to the carbon plate.

 ![carbon_motor_mount_plate](https://github.com/user-attachments/assets/838ec77d-c3a9-4d0d-b910-f7c11848fada)